mlflow/mlflow/docs/source/models.rst

 How To Log Model With Tensor-based Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 For models accepting tensor-based inputs, an example must be a batch of inputs.
 By default, the axis 0
 is the batch axis unless specified otherwise in the model signature.
-The sample input can be passed in as
+The sample input can be passed in
+as any of the following formats:

+* numpy ndarray
-a numpy ndarray or a dictionary mapping a string to a numpy array.
-The following example demonstrates how
+* Python ``dict`` mapping a string to a numpy array
+* Scipy ``csr_matrix`` (sparse matrix)
+* Scipy ``csc_matrix`` (sparse matrix).

-you can log a tensor-based input example with your model:
+The following example demonstrates how you can log a tensor-based input example with your model:

 .. code-block:: python